evrythng/dashboard-components-starter/README.md

 ### Deploying using Files API

-EVRYTHNG platform provides powerful cloud file system, or Files API, which could be used to store your custom components.
-Files API requires an API key with valid permissions to be provided from environment.
+The EVRYTHNG platform provides powerful cloud file storage system, or Files API, which could be used to store your custom components.
+The Files API requires an API key with valid permissions to be provided from environment.
 It could be done either with `EVT_AUTH` environment variable or `~./evt-auth` file.
 Ensure to have one of these before running `gulp publish`.

 ## Support and Questions